Toymaker

 What is your biggest fail and success?

-Asked by Makenzie almost 4 years ago
+Asked by Makenzie over 4 years ago

 My biggest fail would definitely be a custom order for three snails that were supposed to look just like a character in a storybook.
 I took the commission after co-selecting a snail pattern I had not used before (will never make that mistake again) and the pattern turned out to be a confusing nightmare, as did the effort to incorporate the color changes required for the book character.
 It took ages longer than I had estimated, leaving me - and worse, my customer - harried and frustrated.